cloudevents/spec/discovery.md

 This MUST add the specified Services to the list of Services available at this Discovery Endpoint.
 The Body of the request message MUST contain an array of zero or more Service Entries.
-For convinience to clients, each Service in the array MAY include the `id` or `epoch` attributes but they MUST be ignored by the Discovery Endpoint.
+For convenience to clients, each Service in the array MAY include the `id` or `epoch` attributes but they MUST be ignored by the Discovery Endpoint.
 Both of these attributes' values MUST be defined by the Discovery Endpoint.